RichardLitt/standard-readme/README.md

 ## Installation

-_Note: This is a placeholder, at the moment._

 This project uses [node][] and [npmjs][].
 Go check them out if you don't have them locally installed.

 ```sh